aymenhafeez/strava-oauth/README.md

 1. You will be redirected to the Strava authorization page
 2. After authorization is granted, the browser will display a raw JSON with the authorization tokens
-3. Take it from here and build on it

 ```
 Example Response